 Seminole State College has a wireless network with two control centers providing Internet and Seminole State College Intranet connectivity to campus academic and residential buildings.
 In addition to wireless connectivity, all classrooms are hard-wired for Internet and Seminole State College Intranet access.
 Students have access to personal email accounts, online enrollment, student records, and can obtain copies of their transcripts online.
 Students may use one of the computers in 16 computer labs stationed across campus to access these sites.
 Technologically equipped classrooms have computer systems with current instructional and multimedia software, CD/DVD/VCR players, digital multimedia projectors and a Smart Board.
-Classrooms equipped for IETV have full-motion video/audio interactive television technology interfaced with fiber optic transmission equipment and a computerized multimedia projection system for OneNet course sharing.
 Faculty members use the internet for instructional activities and information research in courses throughout the curriculum.